jcondor98/statistics/docs/thesis.md

 MA models evolve linearly with the _error_ (i.e. the stochastic process) instead of a deterministic input.

-The formal definition for a MA model of order $q$ is given below:
+The formal definition for an MA model of order $q$ is given below:

 <div>
 $$